 If you were to peruse the most popular blog posts these days related to Facebook marketing, you will repeatedly see a common theme.
-Post upon post is either about how Facebook organic reach is dead or how you can beat the algorithm and improve your organic reach.
+Post upon post is either about how Facebook organic Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More is dead or how you can beat the algorithm and improve your organic reach.

 This post isn’t about that.
 Instead, it’s about how the obsession with organic reach is helping to kill it.

 [Tweet “Increased post Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad.
 More can both help and kill Facebook organic reach.
 Here’s how…”]